- Prayer and Worship

 In keeping with the theme "Help Jesus in Disguise," the funds collected through the CRS Collection support vital Catholic programs that share in the Catholic mission of promoting the sacredness of human life and the dignity of the human person.

 In a statement dated September 10, 2013, the U.S. bishops stated their full support of CRS:

 "The U.S. Catholic bishops stand firmly behind CRS in its commitment to promote and defend human dignity and the sacredness of every human life from the moment of conception until natural death, and at every moment in between."

 Funds acquired from the CRS Collection are distributed to these six organizations:Catholic Relief Services. . . for international relief and development.

-Read a letter from the Chairman, Archbishop Dennis M. Schnurr, about the Catholic Relief Services Collection (CRSC).
+Read a letter from the Chairman, Archbishop Thomas J. Rodi, about The Catholic Relief Services Collection (CRSC).

 By accepting this message, you will be leaving the website of the